Bug report #13219

 - Increase number of columns in legend, and try toggling the two options.
 Split layers should allow the categorised layer to split over the columns.

-#2 Updated by Philip Tait almost 6 years ago
+#2 Updated by Philip Tait about 6 years ago

 - % Done changed from 0 to 50